 The City will meet secondary disclosure requirements in a timely and comprehensive manner, as stipulated by the SEC Rule 15c2-12.
-The Chief Financial Officer (CFO) shall be responsible for providing ongoing disclosure information to the Municipal Securities Rulemaking Board's (MSRB's) Electronic Municipal Market Access (EMMA) system systemNationally Recognized Municipal Securities Information Repositories (NRMSIRs), the central depository designated by the SEC for ongoing disclosures by municipal issuers.
-The CFO is responsible and for maintaining compliance with disclosure standards promulgated by state and national regulatory bodies, including the Municipal Standards Rulemaking Board (MSRB) Government Accounting Standards Board (GASB), the National Federation of Municipal Analysts, the Securities and Exchange Commission (SEC), and Generally Accepted Accounting Principles (GAAP).
-The City may also employ the services of firms that improve the availability of or supplement the City's NRMSIR EMMA filings.
+The Chief Financial Officer (CFO) shall be responsible for providing ongoing disclosure information to the Municipal Securities Rulemaking Board's (MSRB's) Electronic Municipal Market Access (EMMA) system, the central depository designated by the SEC for ongoing disclosures by municipal issuers.
+The CFO is responsible for maintaining compliance with disclosure standards promulgated by state and national regulatory bodies, including the Government Accounting Standards Board (GASB), the National Federation of Municipal Analysts, the Securities and Exchange Commission (SEC), and Generally Accepted Accounting Principles (GAAP).
+The City may also employ the services of firms that improve the availability of or supplement the City's EMMA filings.